mhebrard/chi-lib/components/charts/pie/README.md

 * init: create an empty chart
 * update: inject the data in the chart
 * setCutoff: modify the cutoff (see parameters)
-* disable: click on a slice to gray it out
+* enableSingle: click on a slice to disable all but this one.
+* enableSwitch: Shift+click or Ctrl+clik to switch a slice between disabled and enabled stage.
-* enable: click on a grayout slice to enable it again
+* enableAll: left click to enable all slices.

 **parameters**
 * div = 'body': container id